 - Providing up to 10 LEDs

-- Must be a GRU residential electric customer with at least one year of service at current location.
+- Applicant must be a GRU residential Electrical customer with at least one year of service at current location.

-- Customers or homes can only receive assistance from this program once.
+- Homes and customers may only receive assistance from this program once.

-- Customer must show proof that he or she meets current HUD Low-Income Guidelines: (at or below 80% of median family income)
+- Customers must show proof that he or she meets current HUD Low-Income Guidelines: (at or below 80% of median family income)